gen-iality/apigen/resources/docs/source/index.md

 <p style="border: 1px solid #DDD">
-Attendee has one user though user_id
+Attendee has one user though account_id
 <br> and one event though event_id
 <br> This relation has states that represent the booking status of the user into the event
 </p>